MicrosoftDocs/customer-voice/fp-docs/create-multilingual-survey.md

 1. In the **Multilingual** pane, select **Edit all**.

-2. Select **Download this Excel** to download an Excel file containing strings in the English language and the columns for each of the selected language.
+2. Select **Download this Excel** to download an Excel file containing strings in the primary language and columns for each of the selected language.
 For example, **es** for Spanish, **fr** for French, and so on.

-3. Open the Excel file and add translations for each language in its column.
+3. Open the Excel file and add translations for each language in its respective column.

-4. After adding translations for all languages, in the **Multilingual > Edit all** pane, select **Upload Excel file**.
+4. After adding translations for all languages, go to the **Multilingual > Edit all** pane, and then select **Upload Excel file**.

 5. Browse and select the Excel file in which you have added translations.